- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-Christmas and Consumerism: Getting back to the true you in the Holiday Season
+Christmas and Consumerism: Getting Back to the True You in the Holiday Season

 I decided to do it – attempt Black Friday.
 I wasn’t going to but I woke up early Friday morning and decided that I would take on the crowds and be part of the hustle of bustle everyone always talks about.
 Little did I know that I would end up dealing with my body image.

 I figured people had already started the night before when stores opened at 5 pm on Thanksgiving which I felt was absurd.
 After my entrance into the store, I witnessed a customer yelling at a sales clerk, a wife yelling at a husband, and a mother yelling at a kid – all within 7 minutes.